 Are you about to send your kid to their first week back to school, while knee deep in tissues and a pile of paperwork to fill out?
 Or maybe your first week already happened, but was a bust and you need to regroup a little bit.
 I feel your pain, it’s intense!

 Back to school can be so overwhelming for the parents, just imagine what the kids are going through.
 Here are a few tips for both to help you get through the adjustment period and help everyone relax a little bit.
-It won’t solve your need to buy a case of Costco-sized tissues, but maybe just make life a little easier.
+They won’t solve your need to buy a case of Costco-sized tissues (or that extra box of wine), but hopefully they’ll just make life a little easier.

 1. Get Into a Routine

 This always helped the transition into fall, even before we had school to factor in.
 I don’t know about you, but my kids are very routine oriented… even though I implemented two different parenting styles with both.
 They just seem to naturally thrive on having some sort of consistency.
 If you start your fall routine a couple weeks before school starts, then by the time it gets here it will be a lot less traumatic.

 Holy moly, the drama we can have surrounding outfits.
 It’s such a tough balance trying to nurture their creativity, while also controlling the fickleness and inappropriately matched outfits.
 The bigger issue for me, though, is spending money on clothes that somehow are never deemed worthy enough to wear.
 I work hard so that I can buy her clothes, damnit, she needs to wear them!